andreagnecco/andreagnecco/README.md

 ### Hi there 👋

-I am Andrea, an UX/UI designer, product designer and front-end development **enthusiast.
+I am Andrea, an UX/UI designer, product designer and front-end development **enthusiast**.
 You can find more about me:

 - 🌱 I’m currently learning: JavaScript and Reactjs.
 - 💬 Ask me about: